ibmverse/verse-developer/_docs/en/02-how-to-install.md

 - Open your Firefox browser, and type in the address bar: `about:debugging`.
 - Select **Load Temporary Add-On**.
 - In the pop-up file picker, select the `manifest.json` file inside the `src` folder.
-- At this point, you should be able to see the IBM Verse Developer Browser Extension loaded into your `about:debugging` page.
+- At this point, you should be able to see the HCL Verse Developer Browser Extension loaded into your `about:debugging` page.

 ![Load Unpacked Extension]({{ site.url }}{{ site.baseurl }}/assets/gifs/load_temporary_addon.gif)